moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 * FixedState

-* Monitoring Generators - GeneratePose, GenerateGraspPose, GeneratePlacePose, GenerateRandomPose
+* Monitoring Generators - GeneratePose.
+GenerateGraspPose, GeneratePlacePose and GenerateRandomPose derive from GeneratePose

-| Link for more information on generator stages available to use :ref:`Generating Stages`.
+| List of generator stages provided by MTC :ref:`Generating Stages`.

 Propagating Stage
 ^^^^^^^^^^^^^^^^^
-| Propagators receive the result from one neighbor state, solve a subproblem and then propagate the result to the neighbor on the opposite side.
+| Propagators receive solutions from one neighbor state, solve a problem and then propagate the result to the neighbor on the opposite side.
 | Depending on the implementation, this stage can pass solutions forward, backward or in both directions.
+| Example of propagating stage - Move Relative to a pose.
+This stage is commonly use to approach close to an object to pick.

-| Link for more information on propagating stages available :ref:`Propagating Stages`.
+| List of propagating stages provided by MTC :ref:`Propagating Stages`.

 Connecting Stage
 ^^^^^^^^^^^^^^^^
-Connectors do not propagate any results but attempt to bridge the gap between the resulting states of both neighbors.
+| Connectors do not propagate any results but attempt to connect the start and goal inputs provided by adjacent stages.

-| Link for more information on how to use connect stage :ref:`Connecting Stages`.
+| A connect stage often solves for a feasible trajectory between the start and goal states.

+| List of connecting stages provided by MTC :ref:`Connecting Stages`.

 Wrapper
 ^^^^^^^
-| Wrappers encapsulate a single stage and modify/filter the results.
+| Wrappers encapsulate another stage to modify or filter the results.
-| Currently available Wrappers - ComputeIK, PredicateFilter and PassThrough
+| Example of wrapper - Compute IK for Generate Grasp Pose stage.
+A Generate Grasp Pose stage will produce cartesian pose solutions.
+By wrapping an Compute IK stage around Generate Pose stage, the cartesian pose solutions from Generate Pose stage can be used to produce IK solutions (i.e) produce joint state configuration of robot to reach the poses.

-| Link for more information on wrappers available to use :ref:`Wrappers`.
+| List of wrappers provided by MTC :ref:`Wrappers`.

 MTC Containers
 ---------------
-The MTC framework enables the hierarchical organization of stages using containers, allowing for sequential as well as parallel compositions.
+| The MTC framework enables the hierarchical organization of stages using containers, allowing for sequential as well as parallel compositions.
+| A MTC container helps organize the order of execution of the stages.
+| Programmatically, it is possible to add a container within another container.

+Currently available containers:

+* Serial

+* Parallel

 Serial Container
 ^^^^^^^^^^^^^^^^
-Serial containers hold a sequence of stages (and only consider end-to-end solutions as results) A MTC Task by default is stored as a serial container.
+| Serial containers organizes stages linearly and only consider end-to-end solutions as results.
+| A MTC Task by default is stored as a serial container.

 | Link for more information on how to use serial container : TBD

 Parallel Container
 ^^^^^^^^^^^^^^^^^^
-Parallel containers combine a set of stages in the following formats
+Parallel containers combine a set of stages to allow planning alternate solutions.

+Three stages provided by MTC to use within a parallel container

 * Alternatives - Solution of all children are collected and sorted by cost.